Whooping cough information

 Summary of treatment

-If whooping cough is caught in the very early stages before symptoms are fully developed, in the first 10 days for instance, an antibiotic such as azithromycin can reduce its severity.
+Provided whooping cough is caught in the very early stages before symptoms are fully developed, in the first 7 days for instance, an antibiotic such as azithromycin can reduce its severity.
 If given in the incubation period it may prevent it altogether.

 The same antibiotic is used in the first 3 weeks from onset in order to prevent spreading it to others, but after this time it is unnecessary and not beneficial.